elastic/prodfiler-documentation/kubernetes.md

 # Prodfiler host agent
 This chart installs Prodfiler host agent in your cluster.
-The agent is deployed as a DaemonSet and requires a `privileged` security context as it needs access to the nodes' kernel features.
+The agent is deployed as a DaemonSet and requires a `privileged` security context as it needs access to the node kernel features.

 ## Quick start installation